 Contract 801A (C801A) for the procurement of rolling stock called for 13 single-car trains to increase the capacity of the Bukit Panjang LRT.
-The driverless Light Rail Transit (LRT) extended the reach of the MRT network into the housing estates, running on its dedicated grade-separated guideway.
+The driverless Light Rail Transit (LRT) line extended the reach of the MRT network into the housing estates, running on its dedicated grade-separated guideway.
 Trains are capable of operating as a single car, or coupled together for double car operations.
 They are also rubber-tyred for minimized operating noise within built-up areas.

 The trains were built as part of Bombardier’s INNOVIA family of APM trains.
 They are guided by a central guideway and draw power from a 600V AC power rail embedded within the guideway.
-Operating on Bombardier Transportation’s CITYFLO 550 system, these trains are fully automated (ATO GoA 4) and do not require an attendant on board.
+Operating on Bombardier Transportation’s CITYFLO 550 signalling system, these trains are fully automated (ATO GoA 4) and do not require an attendant on board.

 The first trains entered revenue service on 19 November 2014, just over 15 years since the full opening of the Bukit Panjang LRT.